-Brandan Robertson is an author, thought-leader, and contemplative activist working at the intersections of spirituality, sexuality, and social renewal.
+Brandan Robertson is an author, pastor, thought-leader, and contemplative activist working at the intersections of spirituality, sexuality, and social renewal.

 Brandan is the author of Nomad: A Spirituality For Travelling Light (DLT Books, 2016), True Inclusion: Becoming Communities That Embrace All (Chalice Press, 2017), and the editor of Our Witness: The Unheard Stories of LGBT+ Christians (Cascade Books, 2018).
 He has published numerous articles in respected outlets such as TIME Magazine, Huffington Post, NBC, The Washington Post, Religion News Service, and Dallas Morning News.
 As sought out commentator of faith, culture, and public life, he is a regular contributor to national media outlets and has been interviewed by outlets such as MSNBC, NPR, TIME Magazine, Newsweek, The Wall Street Journal, The New York Times, and The Associated Press.